WaRtr0/francinette-image/README.md

 How does the installer work?
 It utilizes `Docker` to create an isolated Ubuntu environment which will automatically set up Francinette with all the necessary permissions within this virtual space.
 Your local `$HOME` directory will be shared with the Docker container, allowing the container to execute commands that interact with your files and thus run Francinette.

-⚠️ $${\color{redPlease note, this script was created to be installed only on computers of 42.
+⚠️ $${\color{red}Please note, this script was created to be installed only on computers of 42.
 Use the original script for your personal computer "here".}$$⚠️

 ## INSTALLATION: